Social Thinking Program

 The Social Thinking program uses a variety of teaching strategies, such as stories, visual aids, games, and role-playing, to help individuals develop a range of social-emotional competencies:

-The 12 week program covers the following:
+The weekly program covers the following:

-- Developing Friendships: Building and maintaining meaningful connections with others.
+> Developing Friendships: Building and maintaining meaningful connections with others.

-- Conversation skills: Supporting all the elements of a conversation to facilitate effective communication and interactions with others
+> Conversation skills: Supporting all the elements of a conversation to facilitate effective communication and interactions with others

-- Social awareness: Understanding social cues and nonverbal communication.
+> Social awareness: Understanding social cues and nonverbal communication.

-- Social communication: Learning to communicate effectively with others.
+> Social communication: Learning to communicate effectively with others.

-- Flexible thinking: Developing the ability to adapt to changing situations and contexts.
+> Flexible thinking: Developing the ability to adapt to changing situations and contexts.

-- Social problem-solving: Developing strategies for navigating social conflicts and challenges.
+> Social problem-solving: Developing strategies for navigating social conflicts and challenges.

-- Perspective-taking: understanding others’ thoughts, feelings, and intentions based on their context and social cues
+> Perspective-taking: understanding others’ thoughts, feelings, and intentions based on their context and social cues

 These concepts are taught through a variety of interactive activities, including games, role-playing, and group discussions.
+Program includes mid and end of term individual progress notes.

 Group 1: Age 5-7 years